pptacher/quantum/README.md

 # Quantum Computation and Quantum Information
-Some work around the book "Quantum Computation and Quantum Information".
+Full solutions of some problems from the book "Quantum Computation and Quantum Information".

 ## references